Set di strumenti

 RunOutputand tool events are aggregated into a parentplanner.ToolResultthat carries the result payload, aggregated telemetry, childChildrenCount, and aRunLinkpointing at the child run - Stream subscribers emit both

-tool_start/tool_endfor the parent tool call and anagent_run_startedlink event so UIs and debuggers can attach to the child run’s stream on demand
+tool_start/tool_endfor the parent tool call and achild_run_linkedlink event so UIs can build nested agent cards while consuming a single session stream

 Executor-First Model